How to Get a Job as a Waiter

 Say Thank You

 After your interview, compose a handwritten thank you card expressing your keen interest in the job.
-Mention briefly why it is a good fit and express your thanks for your interview.
+Briefly, mention why it is a good fit and express your thanks for your interview.
 It is best to hand-deliver it to the restaurant as soon as possible after your interview.